What is the Best Way to Learn Spanish?

 Now that you know your learning type and have identified the best techniques for learning Spanish, we can talk about the importance of memorization in learning the language.

 Much of our learning relies on our ability to retain information.
 To memorize the Spanish language, you must be interested in it.
-But in addition to having a claim, you must also have a learning system in place (as we mentioned earlier) and a strong willingness to learn
+But in addition to having a claim, you must also have a learning system in place (as we mentioned earlier) and a strong willingness to learn.

 Two methods to memorize the Spanish language are Memory Palace and Spaced Repetition.
 These methods provide a structure to allow you to absorb what you’re learning in Spanish and retain and apply it.